-Today's weather - Barbados Today
+Today's Weather - Barbados Today

-Synopsis: A weak surface to mid level ridge pattern is building across the island.
+Synopsis: A surface to mid level ridge pattern is building across the island.

 Seas: Slight to moderate in open water with swells from 1.0m to 2.0m.